 At STEM Next we want all young people to access great science, technology, engineering, and mathematics (STEM) learning, in and out of school.

 A robust STEM workforce is critical to addressing the country’s and world’s pressing challenges and keeping our economy strong.
 And with STEM skills, our young people can choose their path to rewarding and successful careers, where skills are in great demand, earnings are high, and unemployment is low.
-Between 2008 and 2018, the number of jobs in STEM fields is projected to grow by 17 percent vs. 10 percent for all US jobs.
 Of course, not everyone will become a STEM professional.
 But STEM skills will help all kids become critical thinkers, creative problem-solvers, and rational decision makers, preparing them to be the successful leaders, parents, and citizens of tomorrow.

 STEM Next is engaging learners everywhere by: